Breast cancer treatment in Nashville, Tennessee, and Bowling Green, Kentucky

 - Swelling in all or part of the breast

-Paying close attention to your breast health is crucial for early detection and effective treatment of any potential issues.
-If you notice any changes or have concerns, don't hesitate to bring them to your doctor's attention promptly.
+Paying close attention to your breast health is crucial for early detection and treatment of any potential issues.
+If you notice any changes or have concerns, don't hesitate to bring them to your doctor's attention.

 Breast cancer types and classifications

-Breast cancer patients can receive up to three different classifications for their breast cancer: type, grade and stage.
+You can receive up to three different classifications for your breast cancer: type, grade and stage.
 It is important to know your specific diagnosis so you can better understand your treatment plan.

 There are two main types of breast cancer, which differ in their points of origin in the breast.

-- Ductal carcinoma - Begins in the cells that line the milk ducts in the breast, also called the lining of the breast ducts.
+- Ductal carcinoma — This cancer begins in the cells that line the milk ducts in the breast, also called the lining of the breast ducts.

-- Lobular carcinoma - Begins in the lobes, or lobules (the glands that make milk) of the breast.
+- Lobular carcinoma — This cancer begins in the lobes, or lobules (the glands that make milk) of the breast.

-For more information on breast cancer, visit the Sarah Cannon patient education portal.
+For more information on breast cancer, visit the Sarah Cannon education portal.

 Our breast cancer treatments and services